Open-Source-Compliance/Sharing-creates-value/Container-License-Compliance/flows-annotations.md

 ## (4) Importing code from inside

-Ensure you understand if all the imported code is from your project, or imported from other parts of intel as well.
+Ensure you understand if all the imported code is from your project, or imported from other parts of your organization as well.

-Ensure all of the code appears in your approval request slide deck, as appropriate.
+Ensure all of the code appears in your approval request, as appropriate.

 If you are importing code from another project, ensure that project already has an approval, or be prepared to roll that code into your project for approval.